 Definitions of classes of code related to Blocks

-source code including some classes related to them inorder to understand the upcomming documentation because these terms will be common and cannot be explained again and again.
+Before we introduce how to make blocks, you should be aware of types of blocks and what they are called in AndroidAppStudio source code including some classes related to them inorder to understand the upcomming documentation because these terms will be common and cannot be explained again and again.

 BlockBean